saimanish2002/options-strat-payoff/README.md

 🔹 Note that a strategy may have multiple strikes and premiums.
 For illustration purposes, we have chosen  to use the 'long Call' options strategy as part of the walkthrough.

 ### 🎉 Voila!
-The app will have computed the net-payoff table, graph and break even poin(s) according to your inputs!
+The app will have computed the net-payoff table, graph and break even point(s) according to your inputs!

 <img width="756" alt="Screenshot 2024-05-05 at 19 38 59" src="https://github.com/saimanish2002/options-strat-payoff/assets/161119631/9f806aea-813f-4ac0-b1e2-19ea36360f38">